 Mercy High School offers a strong and diversified college preparatory program to challenge students and ready them for college and beyond.
 Three academic levels serve a wide range of students’ interests and ability levels: Honors, Advanced College Prep and College Prep.
-A fourth level, Advanced Placement, is available to juniors and seniors with superior academic ability who may earn college credit for courses in the national advanced placement program.
+A fourth level, Advanced Placement, is available to sophomores, juniors and seniors with superior academic ability who may earn college credit for courses in the national advanced placement program.
 Mercy High School proudly offers AP Capstone™, a College Board program that equips students with the independent research, collaborative teamwork, and communication skills that are increasingly valued by colleges.
 It cultivates curious, independent, and collaborative scholars and prepares them to make logical, evidence-based decisions

-Mercy students also have the opportunity to take college level courses while they are still in high school through Wesleyan University and the University of Connecticut.
+Mercy students also have the opportunity to take college level courses while they are still in high school through Wesleyan University, University of Connecticut and Post University.
 Online courses offered during the summer enable students to fulfill academic requirements or take electives not offered during the school year.